betula/node-shared/README.md

 Minimalistic Dependency Injection for Node.JS

 - You can use it in any place of your application without rewrite your applications architecture or other preparations or initializations.
-- Each dependency can be class, function, or any another value, and plain JavaScript object of cource too.
+- Each dependency can be class, function, or any another value, and plain JavaScript object of course too.
-- You can override your dependencies for organize modules architecture, or unit testing without replace standart Node.JS require mechanism.
+- You can override your dependencies for organize modules architecture, or unit testing without hack standart Node.JS require mechanism.
 - You can use TypeScript or JavaScript, with decorators or not.
 - Defferent syntaxies for one mechanism.
 You can use constructor for provide dependencies or not, as you wish.
-- You can create isolate context for multiple instances of you application with different set of depenencies, overrides and instances.
+- You can create isolate context for multiple instances of you application (Dependency Injection scopes) with different set of depenencies, overrides and instances.

 ## Install